httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 Use-As-Dictionary: match="/app/*/main.js"
 ~~~

-Would match main.js in any directory under /app/, expiring as a dictionary in
+Would match main.js in any directory under /app/ and expiring as a dictionary
-one year and support using the sha-256 hash algorithm.
+in one year.

 ## Available-Dictionary